 Vegan has become a lifestyle buzzword in recent years, but with many varied opinions on the health benefits and implications of a vegan diet, it can be hard to know what’s fact and what’s fiction.

 We asked Public Health Nutritionist Mathew Dick for the nutritional low down on what you should consider if you’re thinking about going vegan, or if you’re already vegan.

 The definition of a vegan is a person who does not eat or use animal products.
 Put simply, someone following a vegan lifestyle doesn’t eat meat, eggs, seafood, dairy or other animal products, like gelatine.
 Many vegans also avoid purchasing items that are made using animal products, like leather clothing, or are tested on animals.

-Recent Roy Morgan research found that the number of Australian adults that eat completely or almost meat-free diets has risen in recent years, from 1.7 million people in 2012 to almost 2.1 million in 2016, or 11.2% of the population.
+Roy Morgan research has found that the number of Australian adults that eat completely or almost meat-free diets has risen in recent years, from 1.7 million people in 2012 to almost 2.1 million in 2016, or 11.2% of the population.

 What should I be eating if I go vegan?

 If you’re considering going vegan, you may be thinking about the animal-based foods you will be eliminating from your diet, like meat, dairy and eggs.
 “These foods are rich sources of vitamins, minerals and macronutrients that are needed in a healthy diet,” says Mathew.
 If you do decide to go vegan your focus will soon shift to the foods you will be eating as part of your new lifestyle.

 Mathew confirmed that the same principles of healthy eating that apply to a ‘regular’ diet still apply to a vegan diet – consume the daily recommended servings of the five core food groups, drink plenty of water each day and limit your consumption of discretionary foods and drinks.